W.R. Grace & Co.

 W.R.
 Grace History

+- As the company expanded, W.R.
+Grace entered numerous industries, including banking and passenger ships.
 By the 1970s, W.R.
 Grace’s chemical sales made up more than half of the company’s yearly revenues.
+It acquired Davison Chemical Company, Dewey & Almy Chemical Company, and others.

-In 1963, W.R.
-Grace took over the operations of vermiculite mines in Libby, Montana.
+- In 1963, W.R.
+Grace acquired Zonolite and took over the operations of vermiculite mines in Libby, Montana.
 The vermiculite mines were contaminated with asbestos.
-Not only were workers placed at risk, but Libby residents fell ill to diseases such as asbestos-related lung cancer and mesothelioma.
+Not only were workers placed at risk, but Libby residents were exposed and developed asbestos diseases at higher-than-average rates.

-Court documents indicate that W.R.
+- Court documents indicate that W.R.
 Grace knew about the hazards of asbestos exposure from the mines.
 Yet, the company chose not to warn anyone and continued to mine.
-This resulted in a string of lawsuits against the company.

 W.R.
 Grace Asbestos Products